Recipe: Fennel, the forgotten vege

 - Handful of hazelnuts

 - ½ cup of Greek yoghurt

 - ½ cup of mayonnaise

 Chop the ends off the Brussels sprouts, then very finely dice them and put aside.

 Slice the cabbage very thinly and put aside.

 Finely slice the apple into thin sticks and submerge in a bowl of lemon water to prevent the apple from going brown.

-On a medium to high heat, cook the Brussels sprouts and fennel in separate pans, or, if you’re the proud owner of a NEFF induction cooktop, then this is a great opportunity to utilise the BBQ grill plate (as we did).
-Cook both until they have softened and gone slightly golden in colour.
+On a medium to high heat, cook the Brussels sprouts and fennel in separate pans, or, if you’re the proud owner of a NEFF induction cooktop, then this is a great opportunity to utilize the BBQ grill plate (as we did).
+Cook both until they have softened and gone slightly golden in color.
 Set aside to cool.

 Chop up the hazelnuts into small pieces and pan roast on a medium heat until nicely browned.

 Chop the chives into tiny pieces and set aside.